Greetings from Ontario's West Coast!

 Below are pics of the damage to the antenna farm following the major ice storm of December 21-22, 2013.
 Bummer!

 June 2014 - Fixed the hexxbeam and raised a refurbished 46ft Delhi tower and 10ft mast to support 80m doublet for 160m (ladder line feeder) and 80 full wave delta loop for 40 and 80m CW.
 Using 3/16" dacron line for guys in addition to eaves brackets for support.
+Pre-assembled the tower on the ground and raised it using pulleys, rope, my garden tractor and 4 friends (VE3TPZ, VE3JRH, VE3IXI and VE3NH) available on Field Day 2014 to man the guys during the lift.
 Hopefully this one won't crumple in the next ice storm!
 Also note the wind turbine now about 600m east of the shack, part of a new 40 turbine installation all around me!
 Crap!
 Hope they don't make my Beverages useless this winter for 160m DXing.

 Sunset over Lake Huron (this picture is used on my QSLcard!)